1. Password Credentials

 credentials that aren’t actually stored for the current origin.
 For instance, it might offer up

-when signing into https://www.example.com
+credentials from https://m.example.com when signing into https://www.example.com (as

 described in Credential Management 1 § 6.1 Cross-domain credential access), or it might allow a user to create a new

 credential on the fly.
-Developers can deal gracefully with this uncertainty by calling store()
+Developers can deal gracefully with this uncertainty by calling store() every time credentials are successfully used, even right after

-credentials have been retrieved from get()
+credentials have been retrieved from get(): if the credentials aren’t

 yet stored for the origin, the user will be given the opportunity to do so.
 If they are stored,